raspberrypilearning/LED-flower/en/step_2.md

 ### Take your flower home

-using copper tape and coin battery

-simple switch (a petal in between LED leg and battery)
+--- task ---

++ Stick a battery to the flower using copper tape and put the long leg of your LED to the tape as well.

+--- /task ---

++ Turn the flower off and on by detaching the LED from the tape

 --- save ---